 As the national conversation about limited research on women's health began to emerge, Drs.
 Judy Regensteiner, JoAnn Lindenfeld and Lorna Moore knew the time was right to act.
 With the goal of changing the future of women's health through research, they

-opened the doors to the Center for Women's Health Research in 2002.
-Two years later, the Center was formally named a Center of the University of Colorado Anschutz Medical Campus, a world-class medical destination at the forefront of transformative
+opened the doors to the Ludeman Family Center for Women's Health Research in 2002.
+Two years later, the Ludeman Center was formally named a center of the University of Colorado Anschutz Medical Campus, a world-class medical destination at the forefront of transformative

-Today, our Center is regarded as one of the best places to conduct research that includes women and considers the distinct but linked concepts of sex (chromosomal, physiological, biological) and gender (social and cultural) differences.
+Today, the Ludeman Center is regarded as one of the best places to conduct research that includes women and considers the distinct but linked concepts of sex (chromosomal, physiological, biological) and gender (social and cultural) differences.
 Our research is making a difference through new measures, like preventing obesity and treating diabetes in adolescent girls, and treatments, such as technological advances to better identify and treat heart failure in women.
 Our dedication to career development for young researchers is growing the women's health research field and workforce, speeding progress on closing the knowledge gap.
-And our unique commitment to community involvement is helping women and their health care providers to make informed health care decisions.
+And our unique commitment to community involvement is helping women and their healthcare providers to make informed healthcare decisions.

 Judith Regensteiner, PhD

 We perform cutting-edge research in women’s health and sex and gender differences across the lifespan

 We mentor and fund the next generation of researchers, helping them to build careers in women’s health

 We share our learnings to help women and their health care providers make informed healthcare decisions